 - 1. Disconnect the dome skylight from the center ring.
 The dome will be installed later. - 2.
-Bring the center ring into the yurt and lay it in the center of the floor with the bolt heads down and nutted ends up. - 3.
+Bring the center ring into the yurt and lay it in the center of the floor (for 20' yurts) with the bolt heads down and nutted ends up.
+For 24' and 30' yurts, lay the center ring on top of the scaffolding in the middle of the yurt. - 3.
 Important Note: If you purchased a dome opener, it is at this point you will want to position the aluminum bracket on the center ring away from the prevailing winds to avoid having the wind catch the dome on the open side.
 The aluminum bracket is on the side that opens, not the hinge side.
 Using a heavy felt pen (and referring to the Rafter Spacing Diagram enclosed in your hardware box) mark the locations of the three or four evenly spaced holes on the center ring (shown in blue on diagram).
-These will be the points at which the first "set up" rafters will be inserted to raise the center ring. - 4.
-Locate the positions where these "set up" rafters will rest on the cable (again refer to the Rafter Spacing Diagram) and mark each of these cable spaces with a piece of tape to facilitate the set up. - 5.
-Bring five or six rafters into the center of the yurt and lay them aside.
-Place one of the rafters on one of the cable's marked spaces (notched end to the cable and the pin towards the ring).
-Note: The notched end of the rafter has a rounded top and a pointed bottom.
-The pointed end should be facing downward when the ring and rafters are erected. - 6.
-Lift the ring up so it is on edge and insert the pin of the rafter into the ring.
-Staying on the marked holes and cable spaces only, do the same with the second rafter.
-(See Diagram IV) - 7.
-Lift the ring off the ground letting the first two rafters support one side of it and insert the pin of the third rafter into the remaining marked hole.
-Use the third rafter to lift the center ring up into position, keeping pressure against the first two rafters, and then place the notched end on the cable.
-It helps to have someone standing by with an extra rafter to help push the ring up and brace it until you get a few more rafters into position.
-(See Diagram IV)
+These will be the points at which the first "set up" rafters will be inserted to raise the center ring.
+(20' yurts use three, while 24' and 30' use four.) - 4.
+Locate the positions where these "set up" rafters will rest on the cable (again refer to the Rafter Spacing Diagram) and mark each of these cable spaces with a piece of tape to facilitate the set up.